What is Ménière’s Disease?

 A low-salt diet may help to reduce the fluid build-up (aim for less than 6g of salt in your food and drinks each day).
 Some experts also advise avoiding caffeine, alcohol and chocolate, as these are common migraine triggers (Ménière’s disease and migraines are thought to be linked).

 Stress is commonly believed to trigger an attack, so look at ways of reducing your stress levels and relaxing such as using breathing techniques, yoga or meditation.
 Exercise is an effective way of reducing stress, so try to stay as active as possible between attacks.
+If you experience prolonged stress, it could lead to anxiety.
+Read about the symptoms here.

 This may also help, as some experts believe giving up tobacco may lessen the severity of Ménière’s disease symptoms.